boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 The document leverages data structures defined in {{!RFC9645}}.

 Thanks to Joe Clarke and Tom Petch for the review and comments.

+Thanks to Reshad Rahman for the yangdoctors review.

 Acknowledgments from RFC 9105:
 : The authors wish to thank Alex Campbell, John Heasley, Ebben Aries,